BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/understanding-knowledge-graphs.md

 This section will help you understand knowledge graphs and related standards and technologies.

-## What is a Knowledge Graph?
+## What is a knowledge graph?

 A knowledge graph is a [graph](https://en.wikipedia.org/wiki/Graph_%28abstract_data_type%29) structure that links entities together.
 The links between the entities contain knowledge, based on how the entities connect to each other.
 For example, an apple can be connected to a tree (to show that it grows on trees) or in another case connected to a pie recipe (to show that it is part of a recipe).
-It is a kind of formalized knowledge that enables programmatical reasoning about concepts in the world around us.
+It is a formalized knowledge that enables programmatical reasoning about concepts in the world around us.

 In [this introduction to knowledge graphs](https://doi.org/10.1007/978-3-030-37439-6_1) the authors conclude that there is